About Website Accessibility

 The use of underlining is a visual element available only to visual users and should be used sparingly.
 Please note the possible limitations you can encounter when using underlined text.

+Did you know?
 Modern web design often underlines hyperlinks for visual users.
 When you underline text, visual users can mistake your underlined words for hyperlinked objects.
+Most screen readers will not announce that text appears to be underlined.

-• Limit underlining from 1 to 2 words max per page
+• Limit your underlining from 1 to 3 words, max per page.

-• Do NOT underline more than 1 to 2 words
+• Do NOT underline more than 1 to 3 words.

 • Do NOT underline text to draw attention